 Sewing Machine Needles

-When you first begin sewing you will probably break a few needles.
-I definitely did!
+When you first begin sewing, you will probably break a few needles.
+I did!

-If you are sewing knit fabric, you will need to purchase ballpoint needles, these have a blunter end as the name suggests.
-This stops the needle from cutting through the fibres.
+If you are sewing knit fabric, you will need to purchase ballpoint needles.
+As the name suggests, these needles have a blunter end, which prevents them from cutting through the fibres.

 sewing machine needles

-Weights are a really great tool to use when you are cutting out sewing patterns.
-They help you get better cutting accuracy if you are using a rotary cutter and mat (which I talk more about further down).
+Weights are a really great tool for cutting out sewing patterns.
+They help you get better cutting accuracy if you use a rotary cutter and mat (which I will discuss further down).

-Using weights can help you to keep your pattern and fabric nice and flat to cut out or to chalk your pattern pieces.
+Using weights can help you keep your pattern and fabric nice and flat when cutting out or chalking your pattern pieces.

-This is something I have learned the hard way!
-This process works for me but pins may be the easiest choice for you.
+I have learned this the hard way!
+This process works for me, but pins may be the easiest choice for you.
 Just try and see what works best for you.

 pattern weights for sewing